6 Essential Topics to Discuss With Your Buyer’s Representative

 Most real estate professionals work strictly on a commission basis, which is only received at the end of a real estate transaction.
 (Commissions are typically split among several parties, but paid through the listing agent’s brokerage firm, using the seller’s proceeds on the sale.)

 Talk to your buyer’s rep about their compensation.
 It’s an important detail that’s often misunderstood!
-The more you understood about what your buyer’s rep does for you and how they are compensated for their services, the better you’ll feel about working as a team to find your ideal home.
+The more you understand about what your buyer’s rep does for you and how they are compensated for their services, the better you’ll feel about working as a team to find your ideal home.